Rebates list

 Qualified Energy Property Tax Exemption for Projects 250 kW or Less

-Note: According to the Ohio Development Services Agency website, the owner or lessee subject to sale leaseback transaction must apply to Development Services Agency on or before December 31, 2015 to qualify for this tax credit.
+Note: According to the Ohio Development Services Agency website, the owner or lessee subject to the sale-leaseback transaction must apply to Development Services Agency on or before December 31, 2024, to qualify for this tax credit.

 Last Update